 PART 1 - The Business of Business in China

-Several books have viewed both the medieval Catholic Church and the USSR like giant corporate firms.
+Several books have viewed the medieval Catholic Church and the USSR like giant corporate firms.

 It is through this same lens that we should view China today.

 There is no separation between government and business in China.
-The businesses are separate from each other to some extent.
-They only exist in separate departments in the same way companies like Amazon are structured.
+The businesses are separate from each other to some extent, but only in separate departments in much the same way companies like Amazon are structured.

 This concept is not particularly novel.
 The earliest corporations, for instance, existed only as brief, limited ventures granted at the whim of the state in the 17th century.
 To imagine that in this day and age all of the major corporations of a country operate at the behest and under the direction of the government is not radical.
 Indeed the concept that a corporation doesn’t operate at least somewhat at the behest of the state is likely the more radical of a proposition one could make.